clarin-eric/curation-dashboard/curation-module-core/README.md

 # Clarin Curation Module

 The goal of this project is to implement software component for curation and quality assessment which can be integrated in the CLARINs VLO workflow.
 Project is initialized by Metadata Curation Task Force.
 Specification for the Curation Module is based on the Metadata Quality Assessement Service proposal.
 Curation Module validates and normalizes single MD records, repositories and profiles, to assess their quality and to produce reports with different information for different actors in VLO workflow.
 For implementation this project will use some of the existing CLARIN components.

+### Requirements

+Java Standard Edition, version 8 or higher

  ### Running curation module

  1. `mvn install` in the working directory
  2. `cd curation-module-core/target`
- 3. `java -jar curation-module-core-1.2-SNAPSHOT-jar-with-dependencies.jar [flags]`
+ 3. java 8`java -jar curation-module-core-1.2-SNAPSHOT-jar-with-dependencies.jar [flags]`
+    java 9/10`java --add-modules java.xml.bind -jar curation-module-core-1.2-SNAPSHOT-jar-with-dependencies.jar [flags]`

    **Usage:**
 ```